LabKey/labkey-api-java/README.md

 # LabKey Server Java and SAS API

-This repository contains the source for the java and SAS API artifacts for LabKey Server.
+This repository contains the source for the Java and SAS API artifacts for LabKey Server.

-If doing development in this repository in conjunction with the overall LabKey Server Gradle project, you should clone this repository into the `$LABKEY_ROOT/remoteapi` directory.
+If you are doing development in this repository in conjunction with the overall LabKey Server Gradle project, you should clone this repository into the `$LABKEY_ROOT/remoteapi` directory.

 See the individual packages' documentation for more information.